RikudouSage/LemmyAutomod/README.md

 - Author name
 - Author display name

-For example, you may want to ban a user that posts a known spam URL:
+For example, you may want to ban a user that posts a known spam site:
 `insert into instance_ban_regexes (regex, reason, remove_all) values ('blogspamsite\.com', 'spammer', false);`

 This example has "remove_all" set to false.
 If you set this to true, it will remove all the user's posts.
 While it's possible to manually un-remove a removed post, it's not easy if there are a large number so use this setting with care.